-Figure: NVME SSDs Courtsey of Intel ®
+Figure: NVME SSDs Courtesy of Intel ®

 Quality of Service (QoS) can and will help.
 Just remember it’s technology, not magic.
 Windows Server QoS has quite a history.
 Today, generally speaking, Windows offers 3 ways to do QoS.
 Let’s have a quick look at those.

 There is what I will call native QoS, which is the oldest and is policy based which allows GPOs to be leveraged to manage them.
 The OS Packet Scheduler applies the QoS rules to the network traffic passing through the Windows network stack.
 While it works and can be quite specific it can be tedious.
-Usually it’s only done when absolutely required (voip, video, backups …).
+Usually, it’s only done when absolutely required (VoIP, video, backups …).
 It works both on physical hosts and inside virtual machines and it most certainly still has its place for certain use cases or when no other options are available or cannot deliver the capabilities needed.
-In the real world I don’t see this deployed very often.
+In the real world, I don’t see this deployed very often.

 Hyper-V QoS or Virtual Switch QoS